imliuyzh/AntCatalog/server/README.md

 ## Structure
 ### `index.js`
 The entry point which starts the entire back end program.
-To do so, run `npm index.js`.
+To do so, run `node index.js`.

 ### `app.js`
 This file plays an overarching role in the application.
 It defines all the endpoints on the back end and how to process exceptions and request/response.